TylerMathis/CppTrace/scenes/README.md

-  lookAt      = (float, float, float) // Where the camera looks rotation    = float                 // Rotation around vector from origin to lookAt in degrees fov         = float                 // Field of view in degrees aspectRatio = integer:integer       // Ratio of width to height aperture    = float                 // Radius of the camera aperture focusDist   = auto | float          // How far to focus the camera.
+  lookAt      = (float, float, float) // Where the camera looks rotation    = float                 // Rotation around vector from origin to lookAt in degrees fov         = float                 // Field of view in degrees aperture    = float                 // Radius of the camera aperture focusDist   = auto | float          // How far to focus the camera.
 When "auto" is specified, the camera will focus on the lookAt point.
 }